David Kelly (association footballer): Coaching career

 After retiring as a footballer, Kelly was appointed as assistant manager to Ray Mathias at Tranmere Rovers in October 2002.
 He walked out on the club to work as Neil Warnock's assistant at Sheffield United in July 2003, to which Tranmere responded by threatening legal action; United had made a formal approach to Tranmere, but Kelly resigned after Tranmere rejected the approach.
 He was announced as Billy Davies's assistant at Preston North End in September 2004.
 He remained at Deepdale after Davies was sacked and replaced by Paul Simpson in June 2006.
 He was named as assistant manager to Davies at Derby County in July 2007, a few weeks after the club achieved promotion to the Premier League.
 He left the club just four months later when Davies left the club by mutual consent following a disastrous start to the 2007–08 season.

 Kelly followed Davies to Nottingham Forest, again being named as assistant manager in January 2009.
 He took charge of one game in October 2010 after Davies was absent due to illness.
 He left Forest along with Davies in June 2011.
 He returned to former club Walsall as Dean Smith's assistant in January 2013.
-However, he left the club after just nine days to assist Billy Davies, who had just been re-appointed as Nottingham Forest manager.
+However, he left the club after nine days to assist Billy Davies, who had been re-appointed as Nottingham Forest manager.
 He and Davies were sacked by Forest in March 2014, and he settled out of court with the club over alleged unpaid bonuses and for breach of contract.
 After taking charge at Scunthorpe United in October 2014, Mark Robins appointed Kelly as his assistant.
 The pair were sacked in January 2016.
-He was brought in to assist caretaker-manager Michael Brown at Port Vale in December 2016.
-On 16 September 2017, Brown was sacked following seven games without a win, and Kelly and Chris Morgan were installed as caretaker-managers.
+He was brought in to assist caretaker manager Michael Brown at Port Vale in December 2016.
+On 16 September 2017, Brown was sacked following seven games without a win, and Kelly and Chris Morgan were installed as caretaker managers.
 The duo took charge of four games, before departing the club when Neil Aspin was appointed as manager on 4 October.
 He was appointed as the new development coach at Northampton Town in June 2019.
+He joined Forest Green Rovers as an assistant to head coach Troy Deeney in December 2023.
+Kelly left The New Lawn when Deeney was sacked the following month.